jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 The purpose of a New Zealand coastal policy statement is to state objectives and policies in order to achieve the purpose of this Act in relation to the coastal environment of New Zealand.

 ### 57 Preparation of New Zealand coastal policy statements
-(1) There shall at all times be at least 1 New Zealand coastal policy statement prepared, recommended, and issued by the Minister of Conservation using one of the processes referred to in section 46A(3), as if references in sections 46 to 52 to the Minister were references to the Minister of Conservation and references to a national policy statement were references to a New Zealand coastal policy statement.
+(1) There shall at all times be at least 1 New Zealand coastal policy statement prepared, recommended, and issued by the Minister of Conservation after following the process referred to in section 46A as if references in that section to the Minister were references to the Minister of Conservation and references to a national policy statement were references to a New Zealand coastal policy statement.
 (2) Sections 53, 54, and 55, with all necessary modifications, apply to a New Zealand coastal policy statement as if it were a national policy statement and as if references in those sections to the Minister were references to the Minister of Conservation.
 (3) For the status under the Legislation Act 2019 of— (a) a New Zealand coastal policy statement, see section 52(4):